 Some insurance payers tired of paying the huge bills from spine surgery are now listening to the researchers.
 In 2011, North Carolina Blue Cross/Blue Shield announced it will no longer pay for spine fusion if the sole criterion is an abnormal disc, which is now considered just a clinical finding and not a diagnosis.

 In both of these cases of medical malfeasance—tobacco and back pain—the AMA purposely mislead the public knowing they were perpetrating policies that were hurting patients and chiropractors alike.

 Certainly the AMA owes an apology to the public for condoning tobacco as well as railroading millions of back pain sufferers into spine fusions based on a disproved “bad disc” theory.

 Such an apology would not be without precedent.
-In 2008 with the impending election of black candidate Barack Obama, the AMA apologized for another embarrassment—its historical racism toward African-American medical doctors who were banned from joining local medical societies or the national AMA.
+In 2008 with the impending election of black candidate Barack Obama, the AMA apologized for another embarrassment—

 However, while black MDs were forced to sit in the back of the medical bus, chiropractors were thrown under the same bus.

-Just as whistleblowers have recently exposed the many scandals within federal organizations, it is past time to expose similar antics of the AMA for its brand of political medicine that has caused so much harm, disease, disability, and bankruptcy.
+Just as whistleblowers have recently exposed the many scandals within federal organizations, it is past time to expose similar antics of the AMA for its brand of political Text Box: Lyndon McCash, DC, in jail in Oakland, Calif., in 1920, one of hundreds of California chiropractors incarcerated prior to passage of the Chiropractic Act in 1922.medicine that has caused so much harm, disease, disability, and bankruptcy.

 Perhaps this will be the AMA’s legacy—a once proud humanitarian association of dedicated physicians led astray by greed, bigotry, and the ruthless policies of the AMA’s executive officers in order to become “the most terrifying trade association on earth.”